-Now chances are all yoga classes in your neighborhood have been cancelled but there are a number of freely available yoga videos online, as well as apps that will help you find your center and relieve your stress and anxiety.
+Now chances are all yoga classes in your neighborhood have been canceled, but there are a number of freely available yoga videos online, as well as apps that will help you find your center and relieve stress and anxiety.

 Meditation apps such as Headspace, Insight Timer, and Calm can help you combat the anxiety-inducing effects of negative thinking, and provide you with a more positive outlook on the current situation.

 Now with you working from home, your sleep routine may be going through some changes but it’s important that you stick to your regular sleep routine.
 Anxiety can affect your sleep schedule so it’s important that you do your best to keep your sleep routine as consistent as possible.